coreos/docs/enterprise-registry/build-support/index.md

 CoreOS Enterprise Registry supports building Dockerfiles using a set of worker nodes.

+*Note:* This feature is currently in *beta*, so it may encounter issues every so often.
+Please report any issues encountered to support so we can fix it ASAP.

 ## Change the feature flag

 In the Enteprise Registry `config.yaml`, change the following to enable build support: